 Marissa Ruddy Scavuzzo '11 is pursuing a Ph.D. in developmental biology from Baylor College of Medicine in Houston, Texas.
 The opportunity to conduct independent research at BW helped prepare the Spring, Texas, native for a career in research by offering diverse laboratory projects.

 Melissa VanderKaay Tomasulo '99 is director of the neuroscience program and associate professor of psychology at Saint Michael's College in Colchester, Vt.
-A native of Huntsburg, Ohio, Melissa credits faculty mentoring and her hands-on lab experiences at BW as a catalyst for her career success.
-She earned her Ph.D. and M.S. from Ohio University.
+The Huntsburg, Ohio, native credits hands-on lab experiences and faculty mentors at BW as catalysts for her success.
+She holds a Ph.D. from Ohio University.

 Jacqueline K. Morris